Humans Never Become Angels

 x: But can’t we do that with humans that have died too, since we’re all united in Christ?

 y: Yes, but humans that die, if they attain salvation, become saints, not angels.
-In short, a saint is a human soul that is in heaven.
+In short, a saint in heaven is a disembodied human soul.
 They anticipate the resurrection of their bodies at the end of history.
-Humans, unlike angels, are bodily creatures and will live in a glorified bodily state forever –after the general resurrection when Christ comes to judge the living and the dead.
-Human death is the result of original sin but has been conquered by Christ.
+Humans, unlike angels, are bodily creatures by nature and, with the general resurrection after Christ comes to judge the living and the dead, will live in a glorified bodily state forever.
+Human death is the result of original sin, but it has been conquered by Christ.

 x: Then, will angels and saints dwell together?